Daniil Baturin's CV

 A furniture store chain.

-I turned out to be the sole Linux and VoIP admin there (even though I had no VoIP experience before and had to learn it myself), and one of the two network admins.
+I ended up being the sole Linux and VoIP admin there (even though I had no VoIP experience before and had to learn it myself), and one of the two network admins.

 Configured Active Directory integration for Linux machines, class5 FreeSWITCH installation and VoIP phones, SIP to PSTN gateways.
 Managed a Cisco-based DMVPN setup that connected stores in multiple cities with the headquarters.